LaunchCodeEducation/web-fundamentals/studios/databases/2/README.md

 ## Walkthrough

 In this studio we'll be working in MAMP using the tool *phpMyAdmin*.
-We'll create a new user account and associated database for our movie-buffs project.
+We'll create a new user account and associated database for our movie-buff project.
 Then we'll import a `.sql` file and get the tables we'll use from that.
 Then we'll perform some queries on that data.

 ### Database Setup